Chippenham: Present day

+Silverwood School, Wiltshire Council's special school for ages 4–19, has a campus (formerly St Nicholas School) on Malmesbury Road, Chippenham.

 Religion

 In the 2001 census, 73.2% of the population in Chippenham parish defined themselves as Christian, 17.3% said they were of no religion and 8% did not state a religion.

 In the 2011 census, 59.6% of the population in the parish defined themselves as Christian, 31.1% said they were of no religion and 7.3% did not state a religion.